Cyrano de Bergerac

 OpenStage’s Essential Season features rich, fully imagined theatrical experiences to captivate your heart and mind.

 This production takes place outside in the Park at Columbine Health Systems.
 Pack your blankets and chairs and head on over!
-Feel free to pack a picnic dinner or prepare to enjoy food from one of our nightly food trucks.
+Feel free to pack a picnic dinner or prepare to enjoy food from one of our nightly food trucks (food truck schedule to the left).
 Packed adult beverages are okay too (if you are over 21)!
 Address: Centre Ave & Worthington Circle

 OpenStage will be staying up to date and abiding by the restrictions and guidelines that the state and county provide for the safety of the audience and the artists.
 You will receive an email before the performance detailing the protocol for the show.
 Protocols are subject to change at any time.